-Study in the discipline of Biology is offered by the School of Biological Sciences in the Faculty of Science.
+Biological Science is offered by the School of Life and Environmental Sciences in the Faculty of Science.
 Units of study in this major are available at standard and advanced level.

 Program structure and content